daveschudel/Fedora-KDE/README.md

 ## 6.2.
 Visual Studio Code

 <a name="vscode-repo"></a>
-I really, really want to use Kate but it has a decent markdown viewer but you can't do anything with it.
+I really, really want to use Kate.
+It has a decent markdown viewer but you can't do anything with it.
 VSCode has a nice markdown plugin by Yu Zhang called Markdown All in One.
 It's very good.

 ### 6.2.1.
 Using the Microsoft repository